Josperdo/josperdo.github.io/README.md

 ## Local Development

-Open `index.html` in a browser.
+Open `index.html` in a browser or use any static file server.
 No build step required.